Share scam alert

 The FCA publishes a list of these unauthorised firms on its website.
 If one of these firms contacts you by phone, the best course of action is to hang up.
 If you deal with an unauthorised firm, you will not be eligible to receive payment under the Financial Services Compensation Scheme, or have access to the Financial Ombudsman Service.
 If you have already paid money to share fraudsters you should contact Action Fraud on 0300 123 2040.

 GSK is aware that a small number of shareholders have received calls from individuals claiming to represent Westmount Associates, relating to updates on the company and offering an opportunity to buy GSK shares.
+On occasion, members of this outfit are introducing themselves as GSK employees.
 GSK is not represented by Westmount and has concerns that this may be a scam.
 We would encourage all shareholders to check that firms are properly registered before engaging to deal with shares and report any suspicious activity to the FCA using the contact details provided above.

 GSK is aware of the activity of a small number of third parties proposing to a swap of Amvac AG (Switzerland) shares for GSK shares and a cash payment.
 GSK has concerns that this offer is not genuine, believing it may be a scam and as such has notified the Swiss Financial Market Supervisory Authority, FINMA, of this activity.
 GSK would encourage all shareholders to seek independent financial advice before engaging in any share swap activity.